ytksailab-org/FMO_ML/README.md

 # 2. Construction of the machine learning model

 By considering the result of benchmark experiment, we decided to construct the machine learning model based on BLOSUM x PSSM. model_construction_svr.py was used for the construction of machine learning model as described below.
 The information and the accuracy of machine learning model are written in Matsushita_PHBH_20230501_model_con_svr_spearman_22hplc_BLOSUM_PSSM and Matsushita_PHBH_20230501_model_con_svr_spearman_22hplc_BLOSUM_PSSM.log, respectively.

 ~~~
 python3 model_construction_svr.py spearman Matsushita_PHBH_20230501_22hplc_BLOSUM_PSSM.csv Matsushita_PHBH_20230501_model_con_svr_spearman_22hplc_BLOSUM_PSSM > Matsushita_PHBH_20230501_model_con_svr_spearman_22hplc_BLOSUM_PSSM.log
 ~~~

 Machine learning model based on Evotuned-BERT was constructed in an essentially the same procedure.

 ~~~
 python3 model_construction_svr.py spearman Matsushita_PHBH_20230501_22hplc_bert-EV0.001-ML600-VL0.1-256-16-mean-new.csv Matsushita_PHBH_20230501_model_con_svr_spearman_22hplc_bert-EV0.001-ML600-VL0.1-256-16-mean-new > Matsushita_PHBH_20230501_model_con_svr_spearman_22hplc_bert-EV0.001-ML600-VL0.1-256-16-mean-new.log
 ~~~

-# 3. Prediction of the whole sequence pattern
+# 3. Prediction of the whole sequence space

-By using the model constructed above, machine learning models for the prediction of whole sequence pattern were developed, separately.
+By using the model constructed above, machine learning models for the prediction of whole sequence space were developed, separately.

 A pair of seqences and feature vectors were calculated by using Matsushita_PHBH_ssf_pred_split.pl as described below.